Strategic Skills Pipeline

 Sign up to receive weekly updates and other publications and request to have posting rights to share information with each other.

-The Challenge Fund is administered by Capital City Partnership for the City of Edinburgh Council.
+The Employability Third Party Grants are administered by Capital City Partnership for the City of Edinburgh Council.
 It is a small grants programme.

 Grow with bespoke support for recruitment, training and business growth.